Jack (device): Farm jack

-The farm jack also known as a railroad jack, high lift jack or kanga-jack was invented in 1905.
+The farm jack also known as a railroad jack, high lift jack, handyman jack, trail jack or kanga-jack was invented in 1905 by P.J.
+Harrah.
 It consists of a steel beam with a series of equally spaced holes along its length, and a hand-operated mechanism which can be moved from one end of the beam to the other through the use of a pair of climbing pins.
 Typical sizes for the farm jack are 4 ft, 5 ftand 6 ft referring to the length of the beam.

 The jack's versatility stems from its use for such applications as lifting, winching, clamping, pulling and pushing.
 It is this versatility, along with the long travel it offers and its relative portability, which make the farm jack so popular with off-road drivers.

 Safety standards

 National and international standards have been developed to standardize the safety and performance requirements for jacks and other lifting devices.
-Selection of the standard is an agreement between the purchaser and the manufacturer, and has some significance in the design of the jack.
-In the United States, ASME has developed the Safety Standard for Portable Automotive Service Equipment, last revised in 2014, including requirements for hydraulic hand jacks, transmission jacks, emergency tire changing jacks, service jacks, fork lift jacks, and other lifting devices.
+The selection of the standard is an agreement between the purchaser and the manufacturer and plays a significant role in the design of the jack.
+The American Society of Mechanical Engineers (ASME) in the US developed the Safety Standard for Portable Automotive Service Equipment (ISBN 9780791876954).
+Last revised in 2024, it includes requirements for hydraulic hand jacks, transmission jacks, emergency tire changing jacks, service jacks, forklift jacks, and other lifting devices.